 In March 2016, after a long fought campaign, the announcement was made that the tampon tax would finally be scrapped.
 Paula became the first backbench MP in Parliamentary history to have had an amendment to a Budget resolution successfully adopted.
 Both the Prime Minister and the Leader of the Labour Party commended her work on the issue.

-As Shadow Women and Equalities Minister, Paula works with the Shadow Secretary of State Sarah Champion on issues of pay inequality, violence against women and girls, maternity, disability and LGBT discrimination and the erosion of equality and human rights.
+As Shadow Women and Equalities Minister, Paula works with the Shadow Secretary of State, Dawn Butler, on issues of pay inequality, violence against women and girls, maternity, disability and LGBT discrimination and the erosion of equality and human rights.

 A real voice for local people

 Paula is committed to representing constituents, and being a strong voice for them both in Westminster and in the local area – she is a strong opponent of MPs having second jobs and Paula will continue to be 100% dedicated to working for the people of Dewsbury, Mirfield, Kirkburton and Denby Dale.
 Paula has pledged that she will not take any other employment or directorship as your elected MP.